How to Pitch for Freelance Writing Jobs

 I was a student and desperate for beer and pizza money, but even I could only be demoralised so many times.
 I think I lasted a week.
 If that.

-What has (not) selling kitchens got to with pitching for freelance writing gigs?
+What has (not) selling kitchens got to with pitching for freelance writing jobs?

-When I quit my job to become a freelance writer online, I didn’t want to pitch for freelance writing gigs because I equated it with calling people in their homes (probably as they sat down for dinner) to persuade them to have an entire room of their home ripped out and replaced.
+When I first became an online writer, I didn’t want to pitch for freelance writing jobs because I equated it with calling people in their homes (probably as they sat down for dinner) to persuade them to have an entire room of their home ripped out and replaced.

 It didn’t exactly inspire me to take action.
 I didn’t want the rejection.
 I couldn’t handle it.

-I soon figured out this was purely an emotional reaction though.
-And old emotional reactions that no longer serve a purpose can be looked at, scrutinised and (on a good day) rationalised and eliminated.
+I soon figured out this was purely an emotional reaction – and old emotional reactions that no longer serve a purpose can be looked at, scrutinised and (on a good day) rationalised and eliminated.

-When it came to pitching for freelance writing work, the cold hard facts looked more like this:
+When it came to pitching for freelance writing jobs, the cold hard facts looked more like this:

-- Unlike those unsuspecting homeowners, companies online actually need what I’m offering.
+- Unlike those unsuspecting homeowners, companies online actually need what you're offering.
 Which is (ahem) a consistent source of quality content to attract and engage customers.
 So not kitchens.

-- I can actually do all of my pitching over email so I don’t have to pick up the phone once. *smug smile*
+- You can actually do all of the pitching over email and by attracting writing clients to you, meaning you don’t have to pick up the phone once. *smug smile*

-But you can use the following as a sort of universal pitching checklist: tick each one off before you hit send on that email pitch.
+But you can use the following as a sort of universal pitching checklist.
+Whether you're responding to freelance writing jobs or emailing potential clients, tick each one off before you hit send on that pitch.

 1. Research the client

 Obvious?
 Yes.
 Often skimmed over?
-Double yes.
-Whether you pitch for individual freelance writing gigs or for regular clients, nothing is more important than knowing the company/publication you’re pitching to.
+Double-yes.
+Whether you're pitching for an individual freelance writing job or for regular client work, nothing is more important than knowing the company/publication you’re pitching to.

-This means researching general information about their business/blog/etc, but also identifying any challenges they may be facing.
+This means researching general information about their business and blog, sure, but it also means identifying any challenges they may be facing.
 You can then address these issues in your pitch.
 (Clever, huh?)

 2. Get a contact name